-How to Craft Your Own Colour Palette
+How to Craft Your Own Color Palette

-Colour is a vital element to take into consideration in the world we live in.
+Color is a vital element to take into consideration in the world we live in.
 We are surrounded by images and everything that exists has been trying to attract our attention since the moment we were born.

 SATURATION is the strength, or weakness, of a hue and it depends on the quantity of grey.

-THE POWER OF COLOUR
+THE POWER OF COLOR

-The power of colour is both emotional and practical.
-Let’s think about the same illustration with different shades: colours can totally influence and change our perception of the character’s feelings.
+The power of color is both emotional and practical.
+Let’s think about the same illustration with different shades: colors can totally influence and change our perception of the character’s feelings.
 For example, if the character has a wide-open mouth and the background is light we can say that the scene conveys surprise.
 On the other hand, if the atmosphere has dark hues and shades, the emotion we perceive is fear.

-It is proven that colour influences 85% of shoppers' purchase decisions - and not only at the supermarket!
+It is proven that color influences 85% of shoppers' purchase decisions - and not only at the supermarket!
 The user interface of a website is as important as packaging because that’s where customers make their first impression.
 When talking about branding, for example, different combinations of hues can convey different values.

 THE MEANINGS OF HUES

-Colour theory assigns some specific meanings to hues.
+Color theory assigns some specific meanings to hues.

 Design has few but effective rules and one of them is called the 60/30/10 Formula.
-It means that by using your colours in a 60% + 30% + 10% proportion (dominant + secondary + accent) you can be sure you are giving balance to your colours.
+It means that by using your colors in a 60% + 30% + 10% proportion (dominant + secondary + accent) you can be sure you are giving balance to your colors.
 In other words, this formula allows the eye to move comfortably from one focal point to the next, without feeling overwhelmed or lost.
-This rule applies to interior design, UI, makeup and also clothes.
+This rule applies to interior design, UI, makeup, and also clothes.
 In a website interface, for example, accents are really good for CTAs and buttons as well as in an outfit they are perfect for accessories.

 I like to transform rules into metaphors so that I can imagine a situation and understand it better.
-All these concepts become a quote: “see colours as voices in a room”.
+All these concepts become a quote: “see colors as voices in a room”.
 If everyone speaks loudly, you can’t understand a word of what they are saying, even if they are the most beautiful sentences in the world.